Venzory/Venzory/VERIFIED_STATUS_REPORT.md

-# Verified Status Report: Remcura V2
+# Verified Status Report: Venzory

-This report confirms the status of the Remcura codebase with specific evidence collected from the source code.
+This report confirms the status of the Venzory codebase with specific evidence collected from the source code.

 ## 1. Core Architecture (Services vs Repositories)
 **Status: VERIFIED**